It is produced by Vanderbilt, Chad Villella, Paul Neinstein and William Sherak, with Kevin Williamson serving as an executive producer.

 Scream 5 is a sequel rather than reboot

-Directors Matt Bettinelli-Olpin and Tyler Gillett recently explained why the new slasher is a direct sequel to the previous films, rather than a reboot.
+Directors Matt Bettinelli-Olpin and Tyler Gillett explained why the new installment is a direct sequel to the previous films, rather than a reboot.

 Matt Bettinelli-Olpin and Tyler Gillett while they were on Scream’s set, they revealed why it was so important to have it connect to the previous entires– rather than being a straight up reboot.
 As Gillett put it,